splitforms.com

 Layer 1: a honeypot field.
 Add an `<input>` that's visually hidden via CSS but present in the HTML.
 Bots that fill every input will fill it; real users won't (they don't see it). splitforms recognizes several common honeypot field names (`botcheck`, `_gotcha`, `hp`, `honey`, `trap`, `do_not_fill`, `leave-blank`, `fax`, `website`, `url`) — any submission where one of these is non-empty gets flagged as spam.

-Together, honeypot + AI classifier catches ~95% of automated spam.
+Together, honeypot + server-side filtering catches the vast majority of automated spam.
 No third-party JavaScript, no Google or hCaptcha tracking, no user-facing friction, no accessibility tax.
-Reach for CAPTCHA only if you're seeing human-driven abuse that the AI classifier misses — which is rare for a contact form.
+Reach for CAPTCHA only if you're seeing human-driven abuse that the filters miss — which is rare for a contact form.
+The spam-free contact form page ships this exact setup as a copy-paste snippet.

 How to set this up